slatedocs/slate/source/index.html.md

 * Better Documentation - a specific tool for API documentation (slate).
 We hope you can see the difference.

-If you're new to PractiTest and you're just starting to write API code, you should use this V2, and not the V1.
-If you need anything that is still missing, please email us to support, as we'd like to reduce the number of V1 users.

-### Current API V1 users
-If you already have V1 code, then you must change /api/resource_name to /api/v1/resource_name.
-Also, when you write new code, try to use V2, since V1 will depreciate.

 # Code examples